Technical Skills

 Personal Branding in a Scientific Context

-Many scientists resist “personal branding,” regarding it as superficial or self-aggrandizing.
+Many scientists reject “personal branding,” seeing it as ingenuous or shallow.

 Personal branding is a strategic process of creating and preserving a positive impression to signal a specific promise to a target audience.
 It’s based on signaling theory, where you communicate distinctive traits to differentiate yourself in an imperfect market.